 Installing Timber Battens onto the SIPs Panels

-The very first step in applying render to SIPs panels a breather membrane needs to be secured to the external OSB panels with galvanised staples at 600mm centres horizontally and 300mm centres vertically.
-We recommend using the Dupont Tyvek Housewrap, as this membrane is totally vapour permeable and can be left exposed for up to four months.
+The very first step in applying render to SIPs panels is a breather membrane that needs to be secured to the external OSB panels with galvanised staples at 600mm centres horizontally and 300mm centres vertically.
+We recommend using the DuPont Tyvek Housewrap as this membrane is totally vapour-permeable and can be left exposed for up to four months.